 Say "this biennium, liquor sales account for nearly $1 billion in the state budget."

-Chris Garrett Bill Kennemer on Wednesday, June 13th, 2012 in a commentary article.
+Chris Garrett and Bill Kennemer on Wednesday, June 13th, 2012 in a commentary article.

 Do liquor sales account for $1 billion of the state budget?